arangodb/arangodb/Documentation/Books/AQL/Invocation/WithArangosh.md

 ### Using cursors to obtain additional information on internal timings

 Cursors can also optionally provide statistics of the internal execution phases.
 By default, they do not.
-To get to know how long parsing, otpimisation, instanciation and execution took, make the server return that by setting the *profile* attribute to *true* when creating a statement:
+To get to know how long parsing, optimization, instantiation and execution took, make the server return that by setting the *profile* attribute to *true* when creating a statement: